matteobolner/bdp2_covid_tracker/README.md

 An application stack consisting of a jupyter notebook retrieving COVID-19 data from the Protezione Civile department's GitHub repo, and Portainer to monitor it.
 The jupyter notebook container is enabled for https access.

-DockerHub repo:
+DockerHub repository:
 https://hub.docker.com/repository/docker/matteobolner/bdp2_covid_tracker
-The dockerhub repo is linked with this GitHub repository, triggering an autobuild whenever changes are pushed.
+The repo is linked with this GitHub repository, triggering an autobuild whenever changes are pushed.

 ### Repository structure: